boucadair/CATS-framework/draft-ldbc-cats-framework.md

  : An identifier of a single service instance or site of a given service instance (CS-ID).

 Service:
-  : A monolithic function that is provided by a network operator according to a specification.
-A composite service can be built by orchestrating multiple monolithic services.
+  : An offering provided by a service provider and which is delivered using one or more service functions {{?RFC7665}}.

 Service instance:
   : A run-time environment (e.g., a server or a process on a server) that makes the functionality of a service available.
 One service can be exposed by multiple instances running at the same or different network locations.